Measuring the giant radio galaxy length distribution with the LoTSS: Sample compilation and properties

 \subsubsection{Redshifts}

-The redshift distribution of the newly found GRGs is as follows: the lowest $z = 0.00635 \pm 6 \cdot 10^{-5}$, the median $z = 0.29$, the highest $z = 2.6394 \pm 6 \cdot 10^{-4}$, and 80\% of redshifts fall within $[0.12, 0.68]$.
-Because of our focus on GRGs of large angular length (see Sect.~\ref{sec:angularLengthThreshold}), we have found only 36 GRGs beyond $z > 1$.
-One of these, the GRG at rank 13 of Table~\ref{tab:GRGPropertiesAll}, is the largest secure GRG found beyond redshift 1.
+The redshift distribution of the newly found giants is as follows: the lowest $z = 0.00635 \pm 6 \cdot 10^{-5}$, the median $z = 0.29$, the highest $z = 2.6394 \pm 6 \cdot 10^{-4}$, and 80\% of redshifts fall within $[0.12, 0.68]$.
+Because of our focus on giants of large angular length (see Sect.~\ref{sec:angularLengthThreshold}), we have found only 36 giants beyond $z > 1$.
+One of these, the GRG at rank 13 of Table~\ref{tab:GRGProperties}, is the largest secure giant found beyond redshift 1.
 It lies at $z = 1.1 \pm 0.1$ and spans $l_\mathrm{p} = 3.9 \pm 0.1\ \mathrm{Mpc}$.
 Its host galaxy does not appear to contain a quasar.